mokiat/rally-mka/README.md

 ![Game Screenshot](preview.png)

-**WARNING:** This repository is under heavy refactoring, experimentation and redesign and no branch is currently guaranteed to be stable or well documented!
-I am hoping to get things sorted out eventually and have feature branches contain experimental stuff.
+**WARNING:** This repository is under development, experimentation and redesign and is not guaranteed to be stable or well documented!

-## Remarks

-Being a port of a very old project of mine, some remarks are in order:

-* Though some parts of the code I have rewritten entirely, others I have left as they were originally.
-Hence, nasty variable names and difficult to understand formulas are to be expected.
-The project was originally written in Delphi, back when 'clean code' wasn't something I was aware of.
-* Currently, the physics of the car is whacky.
-It was meant to be that way when I originally wrote it - I wanted a strange rally type drifting feel to it.
-* Though some corrections on the art have been made, it is quite dated.

 ## Getting Started

 This section describes how to setup the project and run the game locally.
-If you are interested in just running the game, check the [Releases](https://github.com/mokiat/rally-mka/releases) section of the repository.

 ### Prerequisites

-* You need [Go 1.14](https://golang.org/dl/) or newer.
+* You need [Go 1.15](https://golang.org/dl/) or newer.
 * You need the [Git LFS](https://git-lfs.github.com/) plugin.
 As the project contains large images and models, this is the official way on how not to clog a repository.

 ### Setting Up